FAQ Leadership Scholarship

 How important is the mentor letter?

 It is essential that you choose a mentor who will have the time and make the commitment to work with you.
-The amount of support scholars need from their mentors varies, but s/he needs to be available for you.
+The amount of support scholars need from their mentors varies, but they need to be available for you.
 To that end, your mentor letter is a crucial part of your application.
-Be sure to give your mentor enough time to craft a letter for you that speaks to her/his willingness to support you and the how s/he will work with you to encourage your work with you to develop your leadership abilities.
+Be sure to give your mentor enough time to craft a letter for you that speaks to their willingness to support you and the how they will work with you to encourage your work with you to develop your leadership abilities.

 How competitive is the process?
 On average, how many scholarships are awarded?